 The delivery of efficient, high quality services through digital media has been driven on a national basis by NHS24 (the only national healthboard in Europe with a remit to deliver services using digital technology), complemented by high levels of innovation in regional health boards.

-Highlands and Islands Enterprise is working closely with partners in health and social care to ensure Scotland is at the cutting edge of this global market with representation on the Scottish Life Sciences Industry Advisory Group.
+Highlands and Islands Enterprise is working closely with partners in health and care to ensure Scotland is at the cutting edge of this global market.

 LifeScan Scotland in Inverness, part of the multinational Johnson and Johnson group, is the largest Life Sciences employer in Scotland with around 1,100 employees.
 It is a global leader in the design and manufacture of glucose test strips and meters for monitoring diabetes.